divadretlaw/very/README.md

 # very

-A package mangager wrapper and some simple additional commands
+A package manager wrapper and some simple additional commands

 ### Usage